If Expressions

 The condition expression MUST have type bool.

 If an else branch is present, both branches MUST have the same type.
-The type of the if expression is the type of its branches.
+(A diverging branch has type !, which coerces to the other branch's type — 3.4:3; core calculus docs/formal/01-core-calculus.md §5.7, rule (Sub-Never).)

 If no else branch is present, the then branch MUST have type ().